pingcap/docs-cn/best-practices/tidb-best-practices.md

 * The more secondary indexes, the better?

     Secondary indexes can speed up queries, but adding an index has side effects.
 The previous section introduces the storage model of indexes.
-For each additional index, there will be one more Key-Value when inserting a piece of data.
+For each additional index, there will be one more Key-Value when inserting a row.
 Therefore, the more indexes, the slower the writing speed and the more space it takes up.

     In addition, too many indexes affects the runtime of the optimizer, and inappropriate indexes mislead the optimizer.
 Thus, more secondary indexes does not mean better performance.